Franz Brentano (1838-1917)

 In order to understand the true, the good and the beautiful, we must get a clear idea of (i) the distinctive mental acts that aim at them, and (ii) the success of this aim.
 According to Brentano, the true is that which is right or fitting or appropriate to believe; the good is that which is right/appropriate to love or like or approve of; and the beautiful is that which is right/appropriate to be pleased with (U. Kriegel: The Routledge Handbook of Franz Brentano and the Brentano School. p.
 21).

-Kriegel’s search for a systematic approach in Brentano is inspired by his explicit invitation to reconsider the tradition, going back to Mendelssohn, of conceiving of truth, goodness, and beauty as closely related concepts.
-Brentano proposes to give this idea a psychological basis:
+Kriegel’s interpretation is inspired by a tradition, going back to Moses Mendelssohn, of conceiving of truth, goodness, and beauty as closely related concepts.
+Brentano gives this idea a psychological twist:

 It is necessary, then, to interpret this triad of the Beautiful, the True, and the Good, in a somewhat different fashion.
 In so doing, it will emerge that they are related to three aspects of our mental life: not, however, to knowledge, feeling and will, but to the triad that we have distinguished in the three basic classes of mental phenomena (Brentano 1995, 261).